NunoAlexandre/nunoalexandre.github.io/_posts/2016-11-02-invest-in-yourself-for-great-good.markdown

 The band is responsible for their practising and for their education.

 When they are paid to get on stage, they got to show what they got.
 They got to make the invested money in them worth it.

+### Seize the opportunity
+[Chad Fowler](http://chadfowler.com) tells that he had this colleague who would practice his piano skills in every 15 min break.

+It's not easy to make time every day.
+We have to deal with stress, tiredness, find time for family or other things we love and need us more than our career.

+Everything is made up of very tiny atoms.
+You can take that analogy here.
+Seize *every* sensible bit available to give a tiny step forward.
+Or just be intentional and take half and hour a day.
+Half and hour a day mean 2.5h a week plus possible more time during the weekend.
+It takes few effort, and although it's not a lot, it's definitely better than nothing.

 ### YAAP - You As A Product